digitalpolygon/polymer-pantheon-drupal/docs/workflows.md

 !!! note

-    The workflow may require alterations required to satisfy all build requirements for the artifact, such as installing `npm` or `yarn` at specific versions.
+    The workflow may need alterations to satisfy all build requirements for the artifact, such as installing `npm` or `yarn` at specific versions.

 ### `pantheon-push-dev.yml`